Resetting induced multimodality: Summary and conclusions

 \section{Summary and conclusions}

-The results reported here confirm that the (Poissonian) stochastic resetting to a single, fixed point can be used to control the modality of stationary states.
-The consequences of resetting are especially well visible for the Cauchy quartic oscillator for which resetting to a fixed point (origin) can change the modality of the stationary state.
+The results reported here confirm that the (Poissonian) stochastic resetting to a single, fixed point can be used to control the modality of non-equilibrium stationary states.
+The consequences of restarting are especially well visible for the Cauchy quartic oscillator for which resetting to a fixed point (origin) can change the modality of the stationary state.
 With the increasing resetting rate, the initial bimodal stationary state attains a trimodal form and finally becomes unimodal.
 The richer scenario is recorded for the ``glued'' potential for which quadrimodal stationary state can be changed into five-, three- or four-modal state.
 Alternatively, instead of resetting to a fixed point, it is possible to restart a motion from randomly selected points.
 In such a situation, the stationary state can be of any multimodality, because resetting events are capable of producing peaks at each restarting point.
-Nevertheless, such a mechanism does not fully utilize properties of L\'evy flights, because it relies on the fact that under stochastic resetting the stationary density is the composition of stationary states corresponding to resetting to fixed points.
+Nevertheless, such a mechanism does not fully utilize abilities of L\'evy flights to explore space, because it relies on the fact that under stochastic resetting the stationary density is the composition of stationary states corresponding to resetting to fixed points.
+Stochastic resetting alone introduces sources of particles at the resetting positions which can produce modes at these points.

+The Poissonian (constant rate) resetting is one of possible (temporal) resetting scenarios, i.e., times of starting over are independent of state of the system, e.g., position.
+In general, stochastic resetting assumes that the motion is started anew at random times.
+Therefore, it is also possible to study other types of stochastic restarting like sharp resetting or power-law resetting